aws-samples/aws-health-events-insight/README.md

     4. Select regions to deploy.
     5. Submit.

-**Note:** You MUST complete Child Account Setup for each Region for which you want to receive AWS Health events.
-To receive global events, you must create Child Account Setup for the US East (N. Virginia) Region and US West (Oregon) Region as backup Region if needed.
+**Note:** You MUST complete Member Account Setup for each Region for which you want to receive AWS Health events.
+To receive global events, you must create Member Account/Region Setup for the US East (N. Virginia) Region and US West (Oregon) Region as backup Region if needed.

 3. **Update Metadata (Optional):** Map AWS Accounts with Account Name and Account Tags (AppID, Env, etc.)